Controlled Foreign Companies: Entity Exemptions: Chapter 14 - The Tax Exemption: The Basic Rule

-Advice should be sought from the Foreign Profits Team at CTIS where an alternative method of allocating the local tax is suggested or needs to be considered.
+Advice should be sought from the Base Protection Policy Team at CSTD, Business Assets & International where an alternative method of allocating the local tax is suggested or needs to be considered.
 An appropriate method would not be to choose which profits the losses are allocated against.

 Step 3 - Determine the “corresponding UK tax”

 TIOPA10/S371NE defines ‘corresponding UK tax’ as the amount of corporation tax which would be chargeable in respect of the CFC’s assumed taxable total profits for the accounting period computed on the basis of:

 - the corporation tax assumptions in Chapter 19 (including the assumption that the company is resident in the United Kingdom) (see INTM239000), and